 So, what do you need to be prepared for Montessori style weaning?
 Here is a list

 There are lots of options out there on weaning tables and I would say you can't really go wrong, but there are a couple options I am fond of.

 - First.
 A DIY approach.
-You can get these legs from amazon and a small piece of plywood from from your local hardware store and make it yourself.
-You can finish the top and legs with this finish, which is completely kid safe and have something functional for relatively cheap.
+You can get these legs from amazon and a small piece of plywood from your local hardware store and make it yourself.
+You can finish the top and legs with this finish, which completely kids safe and have something functional for relatively cheap.

 2. Plates and bowls.